aleksdags/lets-play/docs/Playground/Modded Minecraft/Modded MC Server with OCI.md

 ```
 tar -czf name-of-archive.tar.gz /path/to/directory-or-file
 ```
-- -c: Create an archive.
+-c: Create an archive.

-- -z: Compress the archive with gzip.
+-z: Compress the archive with gzip.

-- -f: Allows you to specify the filename of the archive.
+-f: Allows you to specify the filename of the archive.

 ## Transferring data from OCI to WSL and vice versa with Rsync
 From OCI to WSL
 ```
 rsync -avz --progress --stats -e "ssh -i <ssh_key>" user@<ipadd>:<path_to_file> <dst_directory>
 ```
+-a: Archive

+-v: Verbose mode

+-z: Compress files during transfer

 From WSL to OCI
 ```